 However, to make additional changes in the task, ensure to tick Open the Properties dialog for this task when you click on the Finish button.

-After you attach a Task to This Event in Event Viewer in Windows 10, the task scheduler automatically opens having the event.
+After you attach a Task to This Event in Event Viewer in Windows 11 or 10, the task scheduler automatically opens having the event.
 Here you can customize the task for a better execution.

 How to Customize Event Viewer Task